haosun71275/HaoSun/StudS.md

-# For Students at SCUT (关于华工的本科生)
+# For Students at SCUT (关于华工的学生)

-This part atims at shareing some information for (undergraduate) students at SCUT, who want to study (pure) mathematics.
+This part atims at shareing some information for (especially undergraduate) students at SCUT, who want to study (pure) mathematics.
 I do not ask permisson for sharing any of the links appearing in this page.
 If violating the coyright, feel free to contact me and I would like to apologize for my inappropriate behavior and romove the link from this page.

 * [Undergraduate Seminar (本科生讨论班)](#UndGradSemi)
 * [Recommendation Letters (推荐信)](#Recomm)